SAANN3/ratatui_router/README.md

 ```
 ### Custom events
 The [`Routes`](ratatui_router_derive::Routes) macro also allows you to associate **custom event types**
 with pages.
-These can be retrieved later via [`Router::event`](crate::router::Router::event).
+These can be retrieved later via [EventHook::get_event](crate::event::EventHook::get_event).

 See [`Routed::Ev`](crate::router::Routed::Ev) for more details on how events are generated.

 ### Todo
 - Router but with tabs instead of pages
-- Some analog of use_effect with passed callback for events?
-- Global callback that will be called in all pages
 ---

 Copyright (c) [SAANN3](https://github.com/SAANN3)
 This project is licensed under the MIT license ([LICENSE] or <http://opensource.org/licenses/MIT>)

+License: MIT